PumpMagic/PumpMagic.github.io/_posts/2017-01-18-alien-animatronic.md

 # Lessons Learned

-- Don't be afraid to use adhesives like hot glue and thread locker, especially for one-off projects such as this.
-At first I tried making the mask mount using entirely removable fasteners like keps nuts and lock washers.
-Only after this failed several times did I resort to more permanent adhesives.. and they worked first try.
+- Don't be afraid to use adhesives like hot glue and thread locker.
+Especially for oneoff projects such as this.
+At first I tried mounting the mask using only removable fasteners like keps nuts and lock washers, hoping to make everything readily reusable.
+Only after that failed several times did I resort to more permanent adhesives.. and they worked first try.
 - Don't take mounting for granted!
-That took more time than anything else in this project.
+That took more time than anything else.

 # Where to Go from Here

-It was rewarding building something that felt alive and brought people enjoyment.
+It was rewarding to build something that felt alive and that made people smile.
 Or gave them the heebie jeebies.
 I'll take that too.

 I'd like to play around with animatronics some more, and have already gotten some 16 gauge aluminum to do so.